Singular open book structures from real mappings: Milnor's method and open book structures

 In the case $\Sing \psi = \{0\}$ considered by Milnor, $V$ is transverse to all small enough spheres and therefore any such sphere is also transverse to all nearby fibres, which are moreover non-singular.
-By Ehresmann theorem, one concludes to the existence of the tube fibration.
+By Ehresmann's theorem for manifolds with boundary, one concludes the existence of the tube fibration.